Impro-Visor/Impro-Visor/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 10, from Prof. Robert Keller at Harvey Mudd College, July 22, 2018.
+Welcome to Impro-Visor (Improvisation Advisor) Version 10.1, from Prof. Robert Keller at Harvey Mudd College, December 21, 2018.

 Release notes for this version may be found below.